 Neferti X. M. Tadiar

-Professor of Women's, Gender & Sexuality Studies
+Professor and Chair of Women's, Gender & Sexuality Studies

 Neferti Xina M. Tadiar joined the faculty of Barnard in 2006, after teaching in the Department of History of Consciousness at the University of California, Santa Cruz for nine years.
 Her academic interests include transnational and third world feminisms; postcolonial and Marxist theory; critical theories of race and subjectivity; literary and social theory; cultural studies of the Asia Pacific region; and Philippine studies.